New to St Leonard’s?

 Our Sunday morning services are always a Eucharist (which means ‘Thanksgiving’).
 This service has several stages we journey through using a booklet of which we all have a copy.

 You are welcome to sit anywhere you like in the church.
-The booklet will guide you through when to stand and when to sit during the service, and the words in bold type are the words everyone says together.
-You will also have a white sheet which has the words of the hymns and songs on one side and the Bible readings on the other.
+The service booklet will guide you through when to stand and when to sit during the service, and the words in bold type are the words everyone says or sings together.

 Before the service starts the congregation is welcomed informally.